University of Reading cookie policy

 On our Academic Placement module, you'll work directly with an academic member of staff on their own research projects, between your first and second years of study.

-You can also take part in our Undergraduate Research Opportunities Programme (UROP) in your second year.
+You can also take part in our Reading Internship Scheme in your second year.
 Examples of past opportunities include digital modelling, curating online exhibitions, writing biographies and researching queer histories.

 Teaching experience